Introduction to QGIS

 Preparation for the workshop

-Students must bring their own computer and have QGIS 2.18 or a QGIS3 version loaded and functioning.
+Students must bring their own computer and have QGIS 3.6 version loaded and functioning (QGIS 3.4 also acceptable if you already have this).
 Students are expected to be able to open the program.
 There is a slight variation between the Windows and the Mac versions but both versions have been functioning perfectly in the class room setting.

 If you use the OSGeo4W download from that site you can have both versions working on the same computer.
 Details on how to install and run the program can be found at on the same site.